mundorum-lab/datasci/modules/data/README.md

 # Module `Data`

 # Description
-> Our module's responsibility is to gather raw data from files and APIs and transform it into useful data for the other components to use.
-Essentially, we take raw data and convert it into a JSON format, which is then inserted into the data bus.
+> Our module is responsible for reading files (.json and .csv) and collecting raw data from APIs to transform them into a predefined format that is useful for other components to use.
+Essentially, we take the raw data and convert it into a JSON format, which is then inserted into the data bus.

 # Team `QR2.0`
 * `Giovana Kerche Bonás`